 Mastering the art of writing a competitive research funding application is essential to a successful research career.
 The search for postdoctoral research support includes considerations such as support for family members, identifying the best host laboratory, narrowing down the options and identifying the best suited fellowship program, etc. The HFSP Fellowship Primer provides a thorough overview of the challenges and considerations facing postdoctoral fellows, as well as guidance to help smooth the transition from PhD student to postdoc.

-- To download the presentation by Guntram Bauer at the HFSP Awardees meeting in Daegu click the following link: Planning your career
+- To download the career planning presentation by Guntram Bauer at the 2012 HFSP Awardees meeting in Daegu click the following link: Planning your career

 Other sources of information of funding and proposal writing: